argv1/goodXtausch/readme.md

 - [x] Possibility to use command line
 - [x] Possibility to scrap any shelf (here by no further use of the goodreads.com API.)
 - [x] Add steam and amazon wishlist
+- [x] Creating module for better overview
+- [ ] goodreads.com scrapping using selenium
+- [ ] more accurate results of the Tauschticket search
 - [ ] Add search feature for ISBN (https://www.goodreads.com/api/index#book.show_by_isbn)
 - [ ] If ISBN is given for hardcover book, search for additional ISBNs like for the paperback version